 Hannes Bogner was born on 20 June 1959.
 He studied business administration at the University of Innsbruck and gualified as a tax advisor in 1988 and as a statutory auditor in 1993.
-Hannes Bogner worked at THS Treuhand Wirtschaftsprüfungsgesellschaft from 1984 to 1988 and at Price Waterhouse from 1988 to 1994.
+Hannes Bogner worked at THS Treuhand Salzburg Wirtschaftsprüfungsgesellschaft from 1984 to 1988 and at Price Waterhouse from 1988 to 1994.
 He has worked for UNIQA and its predecessor companies since 1994.
-From 1998 to 1999, he served as deputy member of the management board of Bundesländer-Versicherung AG and Austria-Collegialität.
-In 1999, he was appointed to the management board of UNIQA Versicherungen AG.
-He was Chief Financial Officer (CFO) at UNIQA Versicherungen AG from 2011-2014 and has held the function of Chief Investment Officer (CIO) since 1 January 2015.
-Hannes Bogner was voted onto the Supervisory Board of STRABAG SE for the first time on 14 June 2013.
-His current term ends with the Annual General Meeting in 2015.
+From 1998 to 1999, he served as deputy member of the Management Board of Bundesländer-Versicherung AG and Austria-Collegialität.
+In 1999, he was appointed to the Management Board of UNIQA Versicherungen AG.
+He was Chief Financial Officer (CFO) at UNIQA Versicherungen AG from 2011 to 2014 and has held the function of Chief Investment Officer (CIO) since 1 January 2015.
+Hannes Bogner was first elected to the Supervisory Board of STRABAG SE on 14 June 2013.
+His current term ends with the Annual General Meeting in 2020.